Jade010/Python/README.md

-# Python Portfolio Repository
+# Python Repository

 ## Overview
 Welcome to my Python portfolio!
-This repository showcases projects and skills in data analysis, demonstrating my proficiency in Python and various data handeling techniques.
+This repository contains various projects I've worked on for data analysis.
 Each project in this portfolio represents my ability to import, clean, transform, visualize, and analyze data to identify patterns and insights.

-## Portfolio Scope
-This portfolio encompasses a range of projects that collectively demonstrate my skills in:
-- Data Cleaning & Preprocessing
-- Data Visualizing
-- Data Mining
-- Machine Learning
-- Data Storage & Retrieval
-- Statistical Analysis & Modeling